 Petition to the Philadelphia City Council Requesting the Decriminalization of Entheogenic Plants and Fungi

-Cindy Bass, Chair, Public Health and Human Services Committee (PHHSC); David Oh, Vice Chair, PHHSC; Curtis Jones, Jr., Chair, Public Safety Committee (PSC); Kenyatta Johnson, Vice Chair (PSC)
+Councilmembers Nina Ahmad, Chair, Public Health and Human Services Committee (PHHSC); Quetcy Lozada, Vice Chair, PHHSC; Curtis Jones, Jr., Chair, Public Safety Committee (PSC); Quetcy Lozada, Vice Chair PSC

-The Philadelphia chapter of Decriminalize Nature encourages Philadelphia residents to sign this petition in favor of creating a local bubble of provisional legal protection for those who would like to use natural entheogens for personal healing and psycho-spiritual growth, in accordance with our First Amendment rights under the US Constitution.
+Decriminalize Nature Philadelphia encourages Philadelphia residents to sign the petition below in favor of creating a local bubble of provisional legal protection for those who would like to explore natural entheogens/psychedelics for psycho-spiritual inquiry, healing, and growth, in accordance with our First Amendment rights under the US Constitution and reinforced by the Religious Freedom Restoration Act.

-Entheogens, translated as "manifesting the divine nature within", have been used by humans around the world for thousands of years for healing psychological ailments such as trauma, depression, and addiction; as a spiritual practice; and as a way for humans to connect with nature.
+Entheogens, translated as "manifesting the divine nature within", have been used by humans around the world for thousands of years for spiritual connection.

 Along with numerous anecdotes from high-profile public figures such as Michael Pollan, Tim Ferriss, and innumerable others, dozens of studies over decades from highly credentialed scientific research institutions such as Johns Hopkins University, New York University, Imperial College London, the Multidisciplinary Association for Psychedelic Studies, et al. are reinforcing the reality of their effectiveness in the treatment of post-traumatic stress disorder, substance abuse, and drug addiction, anxiety, depression, and other widespread social problems.